Exoskeleton Variability Optimization

 Time Frame: 20 seconds

-Largest lyapunov exponent of lower limb kinematics
+Largest Lyapunov exponent (the rate of separation of infinitesimally close trajectories) of lower limb kinematics is determined.

 20 seconds